trychlos/pwix-accounts-ui/README.md

 Known configuration options are:

-- `informWrongEmail`

-    Whether to inform the user that the email address he/she has entered when asking for resetting a password is not known of our users database.

-    Rationale:

-        Meteor default is to return a [403] Something went wrong.
-Please check your credentials.' error message.

-        Some security guys consider that returning such error would let a malicious user to check which email addresses are registered - or not - in the accounts database, so would lead to a potential confidentiality break.

-    This parameter let the application decide what to do:

-    - `AccountsUI.C.WrongEmail.OK`: say the user that the email has been sucessfully sent, even when this is not the case
-    - `AccountsUI.C.WrongEmail.ERROR`: say the user that something went wrong (Meteor standard behavior).

-    Defaults to `AccountsUI.C.WrongEmail.ERROR`.

 - `coloredBorders`

     Whether the borders of fields in the panels should or not be colored, and when: